hukkin/mdformat-config/README.md

 ## Description
 mdformat-config is an [mdformat](https://github.com/executablebooks/mdformat) plugin that makes mdformat beautify configuration and data-serialization formats.
-Currently supported formats are JSON and TOML.
+Currently supported formats are JSON, TOML and YAML.

 ## Usage
 Install with: